Intermodalics/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

 Together with this setting an additional offset can be created around the if the object is lying close to the side of the bin.
-Below it is shown if an object it lying close to the border of the bin an additional rotation is enforced so that the pick frames tilt away from the sides of the bin.
+Below it is shown if an object it lying close to the border of the bin an additional rotation is enforced so that the pick points tilt away from the sides of the bin.

 .. image:: /assets/images/Documentation/xyzxyz-box-avoidance.png

--  **Distance from box for avoidance:** Pick frames lying within this distance towards the sides of the ROI box are corrected.
+-  **Distance from box for avoidance:** Pick points lying within this distance towards the sides of the ROI box are corrected.
 Set this value to 0 to not apply any additional rotation.
 -  **Angular modification away from box:** The angle on how much is tilted away from the box.
 -  **Allowed correction axis deviation:** For this correction to work this value should always be set to 0 degree.
--  **Allowed correction along pick frame Y axis:** Typically this value is set the same as the angular modification away from box.
+-  **Allowed correction along pick point Y axis:** Typically this value is set the same as the angular modification away from box.
 If the gripper has different flexibility around his Y-axis than around his X-axis this can be set to a lower value.